zydezu/ModernX/README.md

 # Configuration

-Create an `osc.conf` file and place it in the `script-opts/` folder (create the folder if you haven't already).
+Create an `mpv.conf` file and place it in the `script-opts/` folder (create the folder if you haven't already).
 A plethora of options can be changed, so please refer to the table of configurable `user_opts` parameters below for detailed explanations of settings.

 ### Example

-Here is an example of a configuration file, which would be placed in `script-opts/osc.conf`:
+Here is an example of a configuration file, which would be placed in `script-opts/mpv.conf`:

 ```editorconfig
 compactmode=no